xStarbound/xStarbound/doc/lua/tech.md

 #### `void` tech.setParentOffset(`Vec2F` offset)

-Sets the position of the player relative to the tech.
+Sets the position of the player relative to the tech, in world tiles.

 ---